 Once your room is ready, you’ll make your way down to find your room.
 Inside your room you will likely find another daily newsletter, tickets for any excursions or activities you prearranged, any gifts you purchased for the room, and notes about any onboard credit you are receiving.
 If you will be getting a repeat cruiser gift, many times it is also in the room.
 Your TV very well could be on with a safety announcement about the lifeboat/muster drill.

 If you brought door decorations in your carryon, why not start decorating!
 We usually bring way too many decorations, but I have them divided up by which day I will put them out.
 For example, I have magnets for Pirate Night, but keep them on the back of the door until Pirate Night.
-I also unpack my carryons and get a feel for the room, where things are located, what kind of soap (that’s an inside joke for those that know about my soap problem!).
+I also unpack my carryons and get a feel for the room, where things are located, etc.

 If you have never cruised before, this is also a good time to become familiar with the toilets.
 They are likely much different than you have experienced on land.
 In most cases, you have to close the toilet lid to flush.
 I think this is actually a safety feature!
 The toilets are operated on a vacuum line.

 You may also find a note about ice service in your room.
 If there is one, you will need to check what type of ice service you want – none, morning only, night only or both.
 You may see your stateroom host at this time too.
 If you need anything changed in the room or need anything extra for the room, this is a good time to let them know.
 For instance, if you have a queen bed and wanted two twin beds or if you have an infant and need a diaper genie or bottle warmer, your stateroom host can take care of that for you.